Creamy White Beans + Herb Oil

 "Canned beans are transformed into a hearty, elegant main swirled with an herb oil that comes together in no time with the aid of a food processor.
 This particular oil includes chives, cilantro and basil, but feel free to use what you have on hand.
 Parsley and mint would also work well.
 Serve with a chilled glass of red wine, a big green salad and a loaf of crusty bread."

-1 small bunch roughly chopped chives
+1 small bunch of chives, chopped

-1 small bunch of coriander, chopped (stems too!)
+1 small bunch of coriander, chopped (stems too)

 One large bunch of basil leaves, chopped

 6 tablespoons of olive oil (or roughly 120ml)

 Juice of 1/2 a lemon